jcrist/jcrist.github.io-source/content/dask_searchcv.md

 ## Distributed Grid Search

-Since Dask decouples the scheduler from the graph specification, we can easily switch from running on a single machine to running distributed with a quick change in scheduler.
+Since Dask decouples the scheduler from the graph specification, we can easily switch from running on a single machine to running on a cluster with a quick change in scheduler.
 Here I've setup a cluster of 3 [m4.2xlarge](https://aws.amazon.com/ec2/pricing/on-demand/) instances for the workers (each with 8 single-threaded processes), and another instance for the scheduler.
 This was easy to do with a single command using the